armandossrecife/piloto/docs/compare_with_other_works.md

 2.2.2 Describe the process of executing your method on these repositories and comparing the results with Sas et al.'s method (SASM).

-## 3. Testing and Comparison with Tsoukalas et al. 2023 (m3) on the Kafka Repository (TODO):
+## 3. Testing and Comparison with Tsoukalas et al. 2023 (m3) on the Kafka Repository:

-3.1 Describe how you applied your method to conduct tests on the Kafka repository.
+3.1 Describe how you applied your method to conduct tests on the Kafka repository (TODO).

 3.2 Explain how the results were used to compare with Tsoukalas et al. 2023's work on technical debt prioritization.